-With the A17501 programmed for the hybrid-threshold option (-xH algorithm selection), the threshold is determined from the fixed-threshold option at startup, then transitions to the dynamic-threshold option after tracking signals have correctly acquired the magnetic input signals.
+With the ATS17501 programmed for the hybrid threshold option, the threshold is determined from the fixed threshold option at startup, then transitions to the dynamic threshold option after tracking signals have correctly acquired the magnetic input signals.
 This algorithm allows for both accurate output transitions immediately following power-on for consistent magnetic input signals as well as robust tracking to produce accurate output transitions of inconsistent magnetic input signals (offset drift, amplitude changes, etc.).

-Once the tracking signals have identified consistent peak values from the magnetic input signal, the algorithm transitions from using the fixed-threshold switch point to using the dynamic-threshold switch points.
-This transition occurs only when the magnetic input signal is near a maximum or minimum value, such that double-switching can be avoided during the transition.
+Once the tracking signals have identified consistent peak values from the magnetic input signal, the algorithm transitions from using the fixed threshold switch point to using the dynamic threshold switch points.
+This transition occurs only when the magnetic input signal is near a maximum or minimum value, such that double-switching on the transition can be avoided.

-While the majority of the power-on uses the dynamic-threshold option for robust signal tracking, the A17501 continues to monitor the fixed threshold for comparison to the fixed threshold stored in memory.
-Should the fixed threshold require an update, the A17501 updates and writes the new threshold to memory, for use in subsequent power-on cycles.
+While the majority of the power-on uses the dynamic threshold option for robust signal tracking, the ATS17501 continues to monitor the fixed threshold for comparison to the fixed threshold stored in memory.
+Should the fixed threshold require an update, the ATS17501 updates and writes the new threshold to memory for use in subsequent power-on cycles.